 The toilet is powered by 12 volt DC current and is controlled by a 30 amp breaker located at the ship's battery management panel.
-After opening the panel door remove the four safety hub retainers to access the fuse behind the cover plate (Type AMI/MIDI).
-These fuses are ignition protected, tin plated for corrosion resistance, and available at marine retailers & automotive stores.

 Under normal conditions, the head system operates from the onboard freshwater tank.
 If dock side water is being used the toilets still draw water from the freshwater tank.